dyiwu/chaos/content/post/tech/homelab-centos8-k8s-vm-host.md

 ---
 title: "Home Lab - K8s on Centos 8 - VM host"
-date: 2020-06-13T14:39:39+08:00
+date: 2020-06-18T21:22:39+08:00
 tags: ["homelab","k8s","centos8"]
 categories: ["tech"]
 toc: true

 ---
-This home lab is going to build a CentOS 8 KVM host on bare matel and then 3 KVM guest nodes be form up as a k8s cluster.
-The first step is going to craete the  KVM host on the bare metal.
+This home lab is going to build a CentOS 8 VM host on bare matel and 3 VM guest nodes be form up as a k8s cluster.
+The first step is going to craete the VM host on the bare metal.

 <!--more-->
 ### **VM host base environment**
-- Select ***Workstation*** as base environment for this Centos8 VM host with following configuration.
+- Select ***Server with GUI*** as base environment for this Centos 8 VM host with following configuration.

     - Intel(R) Core(TM) i7 CPU       Q 720  @ 1.60GHz
     - 8 GB memory